Skip to main content

 The issues I see #

-There are two sets of issues I see with the current state of web development:
+There are three sets of issues I see with the current state of web development with or without frameworks:

 • Training and documentation